 - Giving the individual a safe place to recover through inpatient treatment

 - Using addiction counseling to deal with addiction problems

 - Guiding the way toward total sobriety

-Serenity House Detox in Fort Lauderdale and West Palm Beach, FL offers full detox programs for Suboxone addiction.
+Serenity House Detox Florida offers treatment in Fort Lauderdale and West Palm Beach, FL.
+These locations provide full detox programs for Suboxone addiction.
 Allow us to help you work toward treatment at our state-of-the-art facility.

 You had the question, how long does Suboxone stay in your urine, and we have answered it.
 But are you or a loved one still struggling with a Suboxone abuse problem?
 Only a Suboxone addiction treatment program that focuses on Suboxone detox can truly help.
-Give Serenity House Detox a call today at 866-294-5306.
+Give Serenity House Detox Florida a call today at 866.294.5306, or contact us online.